 The restoration work, suspended during the 57th International Art Exhibition in 2017, has resumed after the closure of Geoffrey Farmer’s installation, A way out of the mirror.

 The project, initiated by the gallery in 2014, is being carried out by the Milanese architect Alberico Barbiano di Belgiojoso, son of one of the partners of studio architetti B.B.P.R.
-(Banfi, Belgiojoso, Peressutti, Rogers), working in co-operation with Venice-based architect Troels Bruun of M+B Studio and Canadian architect Gordon Filewych of onebadant.
+(Banfi, Belgiojoso, Peressutti, Rogers), working in co-operation with Venice-based architect Troels Bruun of M+B Studio and Canadian exhibition designer Gordon Filewych of onebadant.

 Once restored to its original 1957 design with functional upgrades, the Canada Pavilion will be officially unveiled on May 26 at the 16th International Architecture Exhibition, marking the 60th anniversary of its inauguration, said the statement.